niklaskluenker/smia-runtime/README.md

 SMIA determines which predictions may become executable decisions.

-Only actions within the governed decision space may execute.
+Only governed decisions may execute.

 ---